sebastian-mair/QOSFScreeningTask/README.md

 # QOSFScreeningTask
-Screening Task for the QOSF Mentorship cohort spring 2023
+Screening Task (#3, QSVM) for the QOSF Mentorship cohort spring 2023